offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                       A
 ```

 So what's the correct action to take in this situation?
 Assuming that both vectors consist of a single value repeating n times (can there be any other cases where this happens?), then maybe what you should do is set it as maximally correlated (1.0)?
-If you think about it in terms of the "pattern matching" component plots discussion, each vector's "component plot is a straight line.
+If you think about it in terms of the "pattern matching" component plots discussion, each vector's component plot is a straight line.

 ```{svgbob}
 "plot of (5,5,5,5)'s"     "plot of (7,7,7,7)'s"